deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18538/index.md

 ![](figures/figures_6_1.png)

-> 🔼 The figure compares the video segmentation results using frame-by-frame processing, without tracking and low-pass regularization, and with SMITE's proposed approach.
+> 🔼 The figure shows a comparison of video segmentation results with and without different components of the SMITE pipeline, highlighting the impact of tracking and low-pass regularization on temporal consistency and fine-grained segment details.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Best viewed in Adobe Acrobat.